meta-web/meta-web/pages/01_Manifesto/04_Example.md

 Finally we define special META UI document called navigation manifest which describes navigation structure of our application.
 Client is then capable of displaying our navigation.

-Note that this navigation manifest was references in previous views.
+Note that this navigation manifest was referenced in previous views.

 ```text
 HTTP response: